 Beliefs are not worth much unless they are translated into actions.
 Based on what the Bible teaches, we feel very strongly about the following eight principles, called the Baptist Distinctives:

-- Bible as our sole authority.
-"All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness..."
+Bible as our sole authority.
+"All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness..."
 2 Timothy 3:16.

 - Since God's Word is the only completely reliable and truthful authority, we accept the Bible as our manual for living.
 Our first question when faced with a decision is "What does the Bible say?".
 We practice daily Bible reading, Bible study, and Bible memorization.
 The Bible is the basis for all we believe.